gocd/gocd-trial/README.md

 git push

 ```
-If you return to  http://localhost:8153 you will see that the pipeline "deploy" now has two manual stages.
+If you return to  http://localhost:8153 you will see that the pipeline "deploy" now has two [manual stages] https://docs.gocd.org/current/configuration/dev_choose_when_stage_runs.html.
 Also as the the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also that the pipelines are now running.

 ## Run builds